lelutin/puppet-spamassassin/REFERENCE.md

 Data type: `Optional[Numeric]`

 How many seconds you wait for Pyzor to complete, before scanning continues without the Pyzor results.
-Default: 3.5
+If left undef, spamd uses its default of 5

 Default value: `undef`